gregzb/CountingTriangulations/README.md

 # CountingTriangulations

 ### Warning
-- Unfortunately, it currently fails whenever a point in polygon check is done because it uses a horizontal line test, and this fails when the line intersects a vertex
+- Unfortunately, it currently fails in certain cases when a point in polygon check is done because it uses a horizontal line test, and this fails when the line intersects a vertex
 - This could be fixed by using winding number instead

 ## Install Prerequisites